ZionLinux/ZionLinux/README.md

 # ZionLinux
-The main Repository for Zion Linux.
+The main Repository for Zion Linux, a Linux distribution based on [Arch Linux](https://archlinux.org).